 Former Carmelite Convent

-Step into A Vida Portuguesa and take a look at the industrial interior, which is a more practical example of the Art Nouveau architecture.
+Step into Fernandes, Mattos & Ca and take a look at the industrial interior, which is a more practical example of the Art Nouveau architecture.
 You can buy many curious Art Nouveau items and typical Portuguese stuff.
 Up the road another true gem awaits: Livraria Lello & Irmão.
 It’s like stepping into a Harry Potter bookshop and shouldn’t be missed.
 OK, there’s a 5€ entrance fee, but it’s subtracted from your purchase in the bookshop.
 Think of it as a contribution to the retention of this magnificent piece of architecture.

 Continuing to the west, head past the charming Art Deco building of Armazens Cunhas and peak at the peacock on top.
-Turn right at the beautiful azulejos covered Igreja do Carmo and toward another pedestrianised shopping street: Rua de Cedofeita. to the left you pass a BPI bank with white Art Nouveau windows.
+Turn right at the beautiful azulejos covered Igreja do Carmo and toward another pedestrianised shopping street: Rua de Cedofeita.
+To the left you pass the former BPI bank with white Art Nouveau windows.
 If you’re game, head further northeast to Maquinas de Outros Tempos, that has a modest Art Nouveau facade and many classic, modern and trendy cameras inside the store.

 Or you can turn west on Rua de Miguel Bombarda and look for some cute Art Nouveau buildings, like no. 131 and 596.
 On this street, many buildings are not yet renovated.
 Walk past them and dream about your own Art-Nouveau-Fixer-Upper, like me.
 Before you know it, you are near Jardins do Palácio de Cristal where you can rest your feet and look at the peacocks.
 When you exit at Rua de Dom Manuel II, check out the charming Art Nouveau building just opposite.